Who We Are

 A pediatrician with a practice in Cherry Hill, New Jersey.
 He has lived in Center City since 1972 and is the synagogue's president.

-Rabbi Eliezer Hirsch received rabbinical ordination and a Masters Degree in Talmudic Law from Ner Israel Rabbinical College in Baltimore, Maryland, rabbinical ordination from Yeshiva Ohr Reuven in Monsey, New York, and a post graduate degree in Advanced Rabbinics and Synagogue Management from Touro College.
+Rabbi Eliezer Hirsch received rabbinical ordination and a Masters Degree in Talmudic Law from Ner Israel Rabbinical College in Baltimore, Maryland, rabbinical ordination from Yeshiva Ohr Reuven in Monsey, New York, and completed post graduate studies in Advanced Rabbinics and Synagogue Management at Touro College.
 He also serves as dean of Jewish philosophy for the Association for Hebraic Studies Institute.
-He has worked for leading Jewish organizations in both the United States and Israel, including Aish HaTorah Jerusalem, Yeshivat HaKotel, The Chevra, The Etz Chaim Center, Great Neck Synagogue, Bruria High School and Project SEED.
+He has worked for leading Jewish organizations in both the United States and Israel, including Aish HaTorah Jerusalem, Yeshivat HaKotel, The Etz Chaim Center, The Chevra, Great Neck Synagogue, Bruria High School and Project SEED.
 Once an aspiring rock star, Rabbi Hirsch still enjoys playing and writing music when he can find the time.

 Philadelphia, PA 19103